 - Marcelo Glesier, Professor of Physics and Astronomy, Dartmouth College

 - David Weintraub, Professor of Astronomy, Vanderbilt University

-- John Geer, Vice Provost of Academic and Strategic Affairs, Vanderbilt University
+- John Geer, Dean, College of Arts and Science, Vanderbilt University

 - Josh Clinton, Professor, Co-Director, Center for the Study of Democratic Institutions, Vanderbilt University